Psonare56/Invoice-Generator/README.md

 ### 1. Install Python3

-Make sure you have Python3 and pip installed on your machine.
+# Make sure you have Python3 and pip installed on your machine.
 You can install them using the following commands:

-    ```sh
     sudo apt-get install python3 -y
     sudo apt-get install python3-pip -y
     sudo apt-get install -y libpq-dev -y